-- Students selected for admission, must be formally admitted to the certificate through the Office of Graduate Admissions.
+- Students selected for admission must be formally admitted to the certificate through the Office of Graduate Admissions

 For questions regarding the Forensic Social Work Certificate Program, please contact:

 Forensic Social Work Certificate Program Chair, and Associate Professor of Practice